-With the release of the iOS 5 firmware comes a whole new wave of Jailbreakers the the Jailbreaking Community.
-And with a constant stream of new Jailbreakers comes another constant stream of questions.
-Due to the fact that we are receiving a lot of questions, we cannot possibly answer each question individually.
+With the release of the iOS 5 firmware for iPhone, iPad, iPod Touch comes a whole new wave of jailbreakers in the jailbreaking community.
+And with a constant stream of new jailbreakers comes another constant stream of questions.
+Due to the fact that we are receiving a lot of questions (how to jailbreak, which jailbreak software tool do I use, untethered jailbreak, tethered, huh?), we cannot possibly answer each question individually.
 Thus, we are going to start doing posts to answer the most frequently asked questions we receive.

-- Tethered Jailbreak: A tethered jailbreak means that each time you reboot your iDevice, the boot process will fail (you’ll get stuck on the Apple logo).
+- Tethered Jailbreak: A tethered jailbreak means that each time you reboot your iDevice (iPhone, iPad, iPod Touch), the boot process will fail (you’ll get stuck on the Apple logo).
 To get around this you will need to plug your iDevice back into your computer and re-run the jailbreaking tool you originally used to jailbreak your iDevice.

-- SemiTethered Jailbreak: A SemiTethered Jailbreak means that you still have a Tethered Jailbreak but if you loose power or your iPhone, iPod Touch or iPad crashes it will re-boot into a semi-functioning state where you can use apps such as Phone/SMS.
-To put your iDevice back into a functioning and Jailbroken state you will need to plug your iDevice back into your computer and re-run the jailbreaking tool you originally used to jailbreak your iDevice.
+- SemiTethered Jailbreak: A semitethered jailbreak means that you still have a tethered jailbreak but if you loose power or your iPhone, iPod Touch or iPad crashes it will re-boot into a semi-functioning state where you can use applications such as Phone/SMS.
+To put your iDevice back into a functioning and jailbroken state you will need to plug your iDevice back into your computer and re-run the jailbreaking tool you originally used to jailbreak your iDevice.